BOB logo

 BOB blocks are produced and proposed by a centralized operator, but forced inclusion to Ethereum L1 possible

-Currently, BOB’s sequencer is managed by one entity.
-The BOB sequencer can censor transactions and would also cause liveness failures if it went down.
-Users can bypass the sequencer and send their transactions directly to the Ethereum L1.
-Users do, however, trust that a permissioned proposer will publish the latest state root on the Ethereum L1, permitting withdrawals.
+The network's sequencer is managed by one entity.
+The sequencer can censor transactions and can also cause liveness failures if it goes down.
+Users can bypass the sequencer and force include their transaction to be included in an upcoming sequence.

 Finality Guarantees